-91330 Epidemiology and Public Health Microbiology6cp; 6hpw (4 hrs practical, 1hr lecture and 1hr tutorial)
+91330 Epidemiology and Public Health Microbiology6cp; 3 x 2hrs practical per week over 5 weeks (15 sessions in all), 1hr lecture and 1hr tutorial

 Infectious diseases have had an enormous impact on human civilisation, killing more people than all wars combined.
 The current COVID-19 pandemic is having a profound impact upon our society and the way we interact.
 Maintaining public health is a major challenge for governments.
 Everything from social distancing, deciding what organisms to vaccinate against, to providing safe food and drinking water falls under the purview of public health.
 Epidemiology is the study of such diseases in populations.